-The Nintendo Switch OLED was announced on July 6, and it's the fourth major release in the Switch generation of consoles.
+The Nintendo Switch OLED is the fourth major release in the Switch generation of consoles.

-First there was the original Switch in 2017, then the Switch Lite with non-removable controllers in 2019.
-And the refreshed original Nintendo Switch with improved battery life and a new CPU, again in 2019.
+First, there was the original Switch in 2017 and the Switch Lite with its non-removable controllers in 2019.
+Then Nintendo released the refreshed original Nintendo Switch with improved battery life, again in 2019.

 The Nintendo Switch OLED is the most exciting upgrade to this handheld series to date, however.
 Why?
 Well, the clue is in the name.
 This new version has an OLED screen, similar to the displays of top phones like the Samsung Galaxy S21.

-In this piece we’ll look at why the Switch OLED is better than the LCD original, and the other upgrades you get in the Nintendo Switch OLED.
+In this piece, we’ll look at why the Switch OLED is better than the LCD original, and the other upgrades you get with the Nintendo Switch OLED.